-Other Software Options
+Additional Software Options

-Here are a few other options that we don’t necessarily recommend as the best choices, but they’re out there and worth reviewing if you’re going to do a comprehensive search for church presentation software:
+Here are a few additional options that we don’t necessarily recommend as the best choices, but they’re out there and worth reviewing if you’re going to do a comprehensive search for church presentation software:

 - SongShowPlus.com ($199-$549 depending on needs, PC Only) – Communication, editing, live-video options, content features, and PCO integration.